CAPELLAX02/CAPELLAX02/README.md

 <h1 align="center">Ahmet Atar.</h1>
-<h3 align="center">A Backend Developer as well as a Computer Engineering Student.</h3>
+<h3 align="center">A Backend Developer and a Computer Engineering Student.</h3>

 ### About
-- Currently working on [Platform X](https://github.com/CAPELLAX02/X-API), a comprehensive backend project for a social media application where I attempt to reverse engineer the server of the Platform X, FNA Twitter.
+- Currently working on [Platform X API](https://github.com/CAPELLAX02/X-API), a comprehensive backend project for a social media application where I attempt to reverse engineer the server of the Platform X, FNA Twitter.
 I want to push the boundaries of the monolithic server design in this project.
-- Currently acquiring skills in **System Design Concepts** and **Clean Code Practices.**
+- Currently acquiring skills in **System Design Concepts, Advanced JWT Practices,** and **Clean UI Development.**
 - Reach me via **ahmet.atar@intechreate.com**

 ### Connect with Me